School Bus Accident Statistics and Current Safety Issues

-For most people with kids, it’s our worst nightmare for our child to be killed in an accident.
-Thankfully, compared to most collisions, school bus accidents are relatively rare, and when an accident does happen, children usually don’t suffer serious injuries.
+For most people with kids, it’s our worst nightmare for our child to be killed in a school bus accident.
+Thankfully, compared to most collisions, such accidents are relatively rare, and when an accident does happen, children usually don’t suffer serious injuries.
 Although the statistics show low numbers of school bus-related fatalities, the number of kids killed is still unacceptable.

 According to the National Highway Traffic Safety Administration, from 2004 to 2013, 327 children died in school transportation-related accidents.
 Of this number:

-- 54 were in a bus or other school transport
+- 54 were on a bus or other school transport

 - 147 were in other vehicles